dotnet/designs/accepted/2024/net10.md

 (assuming we keep the schedule).
 I think 10 years of warning people to include a period ought to be enough to avoid this problem.
 In fact, we should consider making omitting a version number a build break in, say, .NET 12.

+## Q & A

+### What about `net10.0`

+That is the preferred syntax and will continue to work.
+The point of this work is not to make `net10` work because it's nicer -- it's to promote "framework names should be specified with a period", but we don't want to make this an error (because many, many people use `net472` today) but a warning.
+However, when using `net10` will most likely fail because the SDK doesn't support targeting it, which will drown out the warning telling you to use period.
+Failing it only for `net10` would be possible but feel odd because we'd prefer periods for all framework names, not just for `net10.0`.